 Exchange rate: 1 USD ≈ 0.80 GBP (May 2026).
 Rates fluctuate — check current conversion before payment.

-For UK travellers planning the reverse trip, our UK visa fees guide provides comparable information for international visitors heading to the United Kingdom.
+For UK travellers planning the reverse trip, our UK visa fees overview provides comparable information for international visitors heading to the United Kingdom.
 The UK has its own electronic travel authorisation system (ETA) that complements the visa structure.
 Note that comparing US and UK visa systems is complex — the UK requires an ETA from most ESTA-equivalent countries, while the US continues to use the older Visa Waiver Program structure.

 Additional Work Visa Fees (USCIS Petition Fees)